 Stop at red lights and stop signs

-Not stopping when you are supposed to is technically illegal the world over.
+Not stopping when one is supposed to is technically illegal the world over.
 However, in some countries people drive through red lights and there are rarely consequences.
 In New Zealand it is not part of the culture to try and sneak through red lights.
 Those who do may find themselves in trouble with the police.

 Driving in New Zealand can be tricky.
-To minimize the chances of an incident, here are some tips to help keep you safe on the roads.
+To minimize the chances of an incident, here are some tips to help keep stay safe on the roads.

 Respect the conditions